jadetepper/Calculator/README.md

 # Calculator
-This ia  a simpls calculator
+This is  a simple calculator